-MIG welding can be used to weld all common metals, including carbon steel, stainless steel and aluminum, and the process is much more forgiving on thin metals than Stick welding.
-MIG welding enables the farmer, rancher or DIY welder to make most types of maintenance and repair welds on material from 24-gauge up to 1/4-inch thick.
+MIG can be used to weld most common automotive metals, including carbon steel, stainless steel and aluminum, and the process is much more forgiving on thin metals.
+MIG welding enables DIY welders to make most types of welds for automotive repair on material from 24-gauge up to 1/4-inch thick.
 Most welding work, such as body panels, involves thinner material.
 Thicker materials to be welded include structural parts like the frame.

-Also, greater speeds can be achieved with MIG welding compared to Stick welding, which reduces the time spent on repairs.
-The continuous wire feed of MIG welding also minimizes stops and starts, which contributes to more consistency and efficiency in the process.
+Also, greater speeds can be achieved with MIG welding, which reduces the time spent on repairs.
+The continuous wire feed of MIG welding also minimizes stops and starts, contributing to more consistency and efficiency in the process.

-Following some basic tips can help users achieve a good quality weld with MIG welding in farm and auto repair application.
+Following some basic tips can help you achieve a good quality weld with MIG welding in DIY auto repair applications.

 It’s a good idea to get comfortable with the welder and complete some practice welds on scrap metal that is similar to the material and project type to be worked on.
-That way, the operator can optimize technique to best achieve a proper weld.
+That way, you can optimize technique to best achieve a proper weld.
 Auto repair work typically involves welding steel on the body and frame.
 Aluminum is becoming more common in bodies and sub-structures.
 Stainless steel is also used in the fabrication of exhaust systems, fuel tanks and other components that require resistance to corrosion, and some components or sub-structures may involve welding on high-strength low alloy steels.

-It’s also important to clean the surface of the base material and clean the joint as well as possible, then check to make sure there is a good ground clamp connection.
-If the material is 1/4 inch or thicker, bevel the joint to ensure proper penetration of the base metal.
+Clean the surface of the base material and the joint as well as possible, then check to make sure there is a good work clamp connection.
+Joint preparation is required on thicker material.
+Beveling the joint will ensure proper penetration of the base metal.
 This is especially important for butt joints.

 Before tackling any project, make sure to have the appropriate safety gear, including eye protection and a welding helmet.
-The Miller Arc Armor® line of welding protection offers a wide range of helmet options, apparel, safety glasses and accessories.
+Miller offers a wide range of helmet options, apparel, safety glasses and accessories.

 There are numerous tips to keep in mind when selecting the proper equipment and consumables for the welding application.
 This includes choosing the most appropriate wire and gas and knowing the power needs of the repair and your machine’s capabilities.

-When it comes to selecting gas, a shielding gas with a 75 percent argon/25 percent CO2 blend (also called 75/25 or C25) gives the best overall performance for MIG welding.
-It produces the least amount of spatter, best bead appearance and won’t promote burn-through on thinner metals.
-A 100 percent carbon dioxide shielding gas will provide deeper penetration, but it also increases spatter, and the bead will be rougher than that produced when using 75/25.
+- Shielding gas: When it comes to selecting gas, a shielding gas blend with 75% argon/25% CO (also called 75/25 or C25) gives the best overall performance for MIG welding.
+It produces the least amount of spatter and best bead appearance, and it won’t promote burn-through on thinner metals.
+A 100% carbon dioxide shielding gas will provide deeper penetration, but it also increases spatter and the bead will be rougher than that produced when using 75/25.

 Once the proper wire and shielding gas are selected, there are some basic welding techniques to keep in mind to help achieve the best results.